huijunchen9260/website/content/blog/HugoNote.md

 6. `git push origin master` to push all the difference to remote github file.
 7. Open browser and go to your `<username>.github.io` repository, go to `setting` and in the "GitHub Pages" section, choose "source" as `master branch`.
 Wait for a couple of minutes, and your website is established!

+## Include image in your blog

+The hugo-primer theme's default image path is `./static/images/*`, i.e., every file in the `./static/images/` directory, so

+-  Make a new directory called `images` in the static directory, i.e., `mkdir ./static/images`
+-  Put all your images in the `images` directory.
+-  Or, you can make a new directory based on your posts.
+For example, for this posts, I put all the images in the `./static/images/HugoNote/*`.